HIV Treatment

 By reducing the amount of HIV in the body, HIV medicines also reduce the risk of HIV transmission.
 A main goal of HIV treatment is to reduce a person’s viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
 People with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partners through sex.

-When should I start treatment?
+When should I start HIV Treatment ?

 People with HIV should start taking HIV medicines as soon as possible after an HIV diagnosis.
 Medical experts recommend that people begin treatment for HIV as soon as they know that they are infected.
 Treatment is especially important for pregnant women, people who have other infections (such as tuberculosis or hepatitis), and people who have symptoms of AIDS